fdervisi/k8s_cicd_overview/README.md

 ### 1. GitHub Actions: Automating Workflows with Precision

 GitHub Actions streamlines software workflows right within GitHub.
-For our AWS EC2 Instance Checker, any modifications to the `main` branch activate GitHub Actions.
+For our AWS EC2 Instance Checker, any modifications to the `master` branch activate GitHub Actions.
 It then assembles a Docker image and dispatches it to DockerHub.

 ### 2. Argo CD & Argo CD Image Updater: Orchestrating Kubernetes Deployments